Junta-led Burkina Faso Suspends BBC, Voice Of America For Two Weeks - UrduPoint

 - UN 'concerned' -

-The CSC urged all other media to refrain from carrying the article, warning that any offenders could face sanctions.
+The CSC warned other media they could face sanctions if they carried the articles.

-Burkina Faso has already targeted a number of French media outlets with suspensions, bans or the expulsion of foreign correspondents.

-Under Traore, the junta has distanced Burkina Faso from France, which ruled the country until 1960.
+Under Traore, the junta has distanced Burkina Faso from France, which ruled the country until 1960, and has already targeted a number of French media outlets.

-In September, the junta-led government suspended the print and online operations of French media outlet Jeune Afrique in the country after the publication of two articles about tensions within the military.
+In September, the junta-led government suspended the print and online operations of French media outlet Jeune Afrique in the country after it published two articles about tensions within the military.

 The following month the correspondents of French newspapers Liberation and Le Monde were expelled.